Updated Feb. 2019

 An acidic environment is one of the body’s first lines of defense, destroying viruses, parasites, yeast, and bacteria.

 Protocol for Low Stomach Acid

-If you’re suffering from heartburn and you have FMS or CFS, low stomach acid is most likely the problem.
+If you’re suffering from heartburn, reflux, GERD, bloating, gas, IBS, or unwanted health issues, low stomach acid is most likely the problem.
 Try these solutions rather than antacids:

 • Take a digestive enzyme with each meal.
 If you’ve been taking Nexium, Prevacid, Pepcid, Prevpac, Prilosec, Propulsid, Reglan, or Zantac for over three months, then you may have to stay on the medication as you begin the digestive enzyme.
 But many of my patients have found that they don’t need these prescription medications once they start taking a good high-potency digestive enzyme.
 Still, don’t discontinue any prescription medication without consulting your medical doctor first.

 I recommend my patients use a potent 8X (double the strength of most) pancreatic digestive enzyme formula that utilizes USP porcine-derived high-potency pancreatin for reliable and consistent enzyme activity.